A brief history

 In 1939 a surgeon named Archibald McIndoe started work at the hospital.
 Less than 10 years later, New-Zealand born McIndoe was knighted in recognition of his pioneering plastic surgery techniques and holistic approach to the treatment of allied aircrew during World War II.
 These young men, who became known as the ‘Guinea Pigs’, had been badly burned or crushed in their planes, many during the Battle of Britain.

-McIndoe's legacy lives on to this day as QVH remains the regional centre for specialist plastic and reconstructive surgery and rehabilitation.
-The modern-day QVH burns centre bears McIndoe's name as does the research foundation that shares our site on Holtye Road and with whom the hospital works closely to continue to develop pioneering techniques for the treatment of burns.
+McIndoe’s legacy lives on to this day as QVH remains the regional centre for specialist plastic and reconstructive surgery and rehabilitation.
+The modern-day QVH burns unit continues to develop pioneering techniques for the treatment of burns.

 We have maintained strong links with military patients and regularly treat service men and women injured in Afghanistan and other campaigns.
 In addition, QVH Consultant plastic surgeon Tania Cubison also serves as a Lt Col in the Royal Army Medical Corps.